htfy96/jit_blocks/README.md

 # jit_blocks

-JitBlocks is a library built on the top of `libgccjit` that provides common building blocks for JIT-powered code.
+JitBlocks is a C library built on the top of `libgccjit` that provides common building blocks for JIT-powered code.

 This overview page is best viewed from [the rendered Doxygen page](https://htfy96.github.io/jit_blocks/).